-The graduate programs offered through the HWCOE for Agricultural and Biological Engineering (ABE) majors lead to the Master of Engineering, Master of Science, and Doctor of Philosophy degrees.
-The Master of Engineering and Master of Science degrees are intended for students who have completed an undergraduate degree and desire to further their technical and analytical skills.
-The Ph.D. degree is an advanced graduate degree for engineering students who wish to pursue a career in education or research.
-The department offers a combination B.S. and M.S. degree program, which allows qualified students to earn both a bachelor's degree and a master's degree with a savings of one semester.
-Qualified students can begin their master's program while a senior and count up to 12 hours of graduate courses for both bachelor's and master's degree requirements.
+The department offers a combination B.S. and M.S. degree program, which allows qualified students to earn both a Bachelor's degree and a Master's degree with a savings of one semester.
+Qualified students can begin their Master's program while a senior and count up to 12 hours of graduate courses for both Bachelor's and Master's degree requirements.
+Please check the undergraduate catalog or contact the graduate coordinator for qualifications and details.

-The Graduate Catalog (The University Record, University of Florida, Graduate Catalog, http://gradcatalog.ufl.edu/index.php?catoid=4) contains additional applicable information.
+The Graduate Catalog (The University Record, University of Florida, Graduate Catalog, http://gradcatalog.ufl.edu/ contains additional applicable information.
 This department manual is intended to supplement rather than duplicate the Graduate Catalog.
 The student should rely on the Graduate Catalog as a final authority except where a more stringent requirement may be imposed by the college or department.
-Students may graduate under the requirements of any one catalog in effect during their enrollment.
+The student may graduate under the requirements of any one catalog in effect during their enrollment.
 The requirements stated in the catalog constitute a contract between the university and the student.